statamic/docs/content/collections/docs/docker.md

 ## Installing Statamic

-At this point, you're still just running Laravel without Statamic in it.
+At this point you're running Laravel without Statamic in it.
+Time to change that.

 You can now follow the steps to [install Statamic into Laravel](/installing/laravel#install-statamic).

 :::tip
-Keep in mind that you should be running commands inside Sail.
+Keep in mind that  commands need to be run inside Sail.

-So when you see:

-- `php artisan`, you should run `sail artisan`
+- Instead of `php artisan`, run `sail artisan`
-- `composer require`, you should run `sail composer require`
+- Instead of `composer require`, run `sail composer require`
 :::